matiasilva/pyrv/README.md

 ## Getting started

-`pyrv` exposes a CLI, which is available once the package is installed.
-You can install `pyrv` system-wide or in a virtual environment by running `pip install .` in a cloned version of this repository.
+`pyrv` exposes a CLI as part of its package.
+To access it, install `pyrv` system-wide or in a virtual environment by running `pip install .` in a cloned version of this repository.

 A simple demo:

 ## Development

+`pyrv` is designed to be accessible for development, with useful docstrings and type hints included in the source code.

 Dependencies are managed with [uv](https://docs.astral.sh/uv/).
 You can consult the `pyproject.toml` for more detail on `pyrv`'s dependencies.